hexbus/ubergrom/docs/04-extended-features.md

 Write address = >9C02 + (n × 4)
 ```

-Most peripheral examples are therefore variations on ordinary GROM reads and writes.
+Most extended-feature examples differ mainly in the GROM address being accessed and the device mapped into that slot.

 ## TMS9900 helper for base 15